totten/rpow/doc/install.md

 ## Using rundb

-If you're doing local development on a `civibuild` site (e.g.
-`~/buildkit/build/dmaster`) then, you might use the `rundb` scripts to launch two local instances of `mysqld` in master-slave configuration.
+If you're doing local development on a `civibuild` site, then you might use the `rundb` scripts to launch two local instances of `mysqld` in master-slave configuration.
 These instances run on alternate, local-only ports with insecure passwords.

 * [Setup CiviCRM to store caches in Redis.](https://docs.civicrm.org/sysadmin/en/latest/setup/cache/)